UBC-MDS/picfixPy/README.md

 #### Project Overview:

 PicFix will allows you to quickly touch-up images in an IDE (i.e. Jupyter notebook, rstudio) without powering up a full-scale image processing software(i.e. ADOBE, MS).
 Be able to quickly apply contrast, vibrance, and a smart sharpen to photos quickly and swiftly!
 Simple to use, no fuss, we can simply use the following functions.
+Full blown photo editing libraries and softwares can be heavy weight, we just want to quickly touch up and fix up an image in the IDE without exiting the IDE.

 #### Functions: